-This year's AGM will take place on 21 February at 6pm in the Students' Union Main Hall.
+This year's AGM will take place on 20th February in the Students' Union Main Hall.

 Every student at Royal Holloway is invited and encouraged to attend the AGM.
-Doors open at 5:30pm and please remember to bring your College Card as this will be required for entrance.
+Please remember to bring your College Card as this will be required for entrance.

-The deadline to submit a motion to the AGM is Friday 17 February at 1pm.
+The deadline to submit a motion to the AGM will be released at a later date.
 Please email your motion to email@example.com as a word attachment.

 If you would like any more information about the AGM or writing a motion please do not hesitate to contact the Student Voice team.
 Please email firstname.lastname@example.org and we can answer your query via email or arrange a meeting for a discussion with one of the Student Voice members of staff.